advafaeian/go-event-broker/README.md

-# Go Message Broker
+# Go Event Broker

-Go-message-broker is a lightweight Kafka clone written in Go as part of the [Codecrafters challenge](https://app.codecrafters.io/courses/kafka/overview).
+Go-event-broker is a lightweight Kafka clone written in Go as part of the [Codecrafters challenge](https://app.codecrafters.io/courses/kafka/overview).

 I'm Documenting progress and insights while completing each stage of the challenge.